selfcommunity/api-docs/source/includes/endpoints/_user.md

 `GET /api/v2/user/`

-This Endpoint retrieve the list of users.
+This endpoint retrieve the list of all users.

 <h3 id="listusers-parameters">Parameters</h3>